MihailTsybakov/CUDA_Network_Learn/README.md

-Cuda module for fitting feedforward neural networks
+Cuda module for fitting dense neural networks

 (Now, is specified for symbol classifier)